UCIDataScienceInitiative/IDA-with-R/README.md

 * **Logistic Regression**: the basics of generalized linear models (GLMs) with an emphasis on binary response data--we extend the theory and modeling strategies of linear regression

-# <a name="Instructions"></a>Pre-Workshop Instructions
-### Step 1: Download and install R
-First, visit The R Project for Statistical Computing's website through <https://www.r-project.org/>.
-Click on "CRAN" under the Download section on the left-hand side of the page.
-Then, click on any of the nearby websites under the USA section near the bottom of the page.
-For example, the link from the University of California, Berkley, CA or University of California, Los Angeles, CA are both fine.
-Download R for your platform (Linux, Mac, or Windows).

-### Step 2: Download and install RStudio
-RStudio is a set of integrated tools designed to help you be more productive with R; it is known to be more user-friendly.
-You will be doing essentially all of your programming in RStudio.
-To download RStudio, go to <https://www.rstudio.com/products/rstudio/download/>.
-Download the installer for your platform under "Installers for Supported Platforms".

-### Step 3: Join the Slack chatroom
-We have a chatroom set up at [ida-with-r.slack.com](https://join.slack.com/t/ida-with-r/shared_invite/enQtMjgwNjE4NDczMzY1LWQ4MGU4Y2UzMzc0NmQxZjIwNzMzYjFkODBmODNlMjFmOTA3YzE1MWIyNTYxMzMzY2Y5YWY2YWQ4NmJhZGVkYmU) for you to have discussions and ask/answer questions that may arise throughout the day.

 # Schedule

 | 	   Time	    |           				|							|